Williams beats Azarenka for 5th US Open, 17th Slam

 “She’s a champion, and she knows how to repeat that.
 She knows what it takes to get there.
 I know that feeling, too.
 And when two people who want that feeling so bad meet, it’s like a clash,” Azarenka said, pounding her fists together.

-At the outset, though wind that swirled in Arthur Ashe Stadium bothered Williams as much as Azarenka did.
+At the outset, though, the 15 mph wind that swirled in Arthur Ashe Stadium bothered Williams as much as Azarenka did.